ww-samuel-hale/playpal/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To use a deployed version of this program, go to [https://playpal-jwmk.onrender.com](https://playpal-jwmk.onrender.com/) (Keep in mind that this is a free instance, so there may be some latency, especially if there is no traffic).
+To start a local instance, follow these steps: simple steps.

 ### Prerequisites